HOMESCHOOL CO-OP

 Art

-After meeting the minimum graduation requirements of 15 credits as outlined above, there are no additional requirements for a General Diploma.
+After meeting the minimum graduation requirements of 15 credits as outlined above, there are no additional requirements for a General Diploma

-However, you may choose obtain an Academic Diploma, Academic Diploma with Honors, and Academic Diploma with Specialization or a General Diploma with Specialization.
-Please visit Erie County Homeschoolers Diploma Association for additional requirements for those specific diplomas.
+Other options: You may choose to obtain an Academic Diploma, Academic Diploma with Honors, or an Academic Diploma with Specialization or a General Diploma with Specialization.

 Get Involved!